Fascinating St. Patrick’s Day Facts You Probably Didn’t Know

 The young Patrick was kidnapped and sold into slavery by Irish raiders who robbed his family home when he was only 16 years old.
 Most historians think the young Patrick was enslaved in County Mayo near Killala where he would have done the solitary work of tending to sheep.
 It was here, in forced exile, that he reclaimed the Christian faith he was born into.

-Here are more facts you’ve always believed that are actually false.
+Here are 50 facts everyone believes—that are actually false.

 St. Patrick did not chase snakes out of Ireland